Brandon Moreno vs Tatsuro Taira

 🚀 Tatsuro Taira Key Advantages

-Taira's elite takedown volume (3.21 vs 1.51 per 15 minutes) combined with solid conversion rate (48% accuracy) creates relentless grappling pressure throughout exchanges.
+Taira's elite takedown volume (3.21 vs 1.51 per 15 minutes) combined with solid conversion rate creates relentless grappling pressure.
 His ability to chain multiple attempts together means even high-percentage defensive wrestlers eventually get taken down.
-Once on top, Taira excels at maintaining control and advancing positions, as evidenced by his recent face crank victory over Hyun Sung Park where he dominated from mount and back control.

-With 1.70 submission attempts per 15 minutes and 47% of career victories coming via tap, Taira presents a constant finishing threat from multiple positions.
-His proficiency with chokes, face cranks, and armbars makes him dangerous whether attacking from top control or scrambling from bottom guard.
-The threat is particularly acute in the first two rounds where his explosiveness is at its peak—70% of his finishes occur before the 10-minute mark, catching opponents before they can settle into defensive shells.
+With 1.70 submission attempts per 15 minutes, Taira presents a constant finishing threat.
+His proficiency with chokes, face cranks, and armbars makes him dangerous whether attacking from top control or scrambling.

 ⚠️ Unfavorable Scenarios